Heating Frequently Asked Questions

-There are many factors involved in determining the best time to replace a furnace, such as its current operating efficiency, condition, make, model and the age of the furnace.
-A very basic rule-of-thumb is that every 10 years.
-This is a somewhat broad generalization, many well-maintained furnaces may last much, much longer energy-efficient heating, and less quality models may only last a few years.
-The only way to really know the best time to replace your furnace is to have an HVAC inspection and energy analysis performed on your heating and cooling system.
-We offer this service as part of any appointment, but you might get the most use of the information for free by scheduling a certified technician to perform the analysis and discuss the furnace options available to you.
-Every home and person is different, a Comfort Adviser can help you find solutions customized for your specific home and family’s comfort needs.
+Determining the best time to replace a furnace involves many factors, including its current operating efficiency, condition, make, model, and age.
+While a general rule-of-thumb is that a furnace should be replaced every 10 years, this is a somewhat broad generalization.
+Many well-maintained furnaces may last much longer, while less efficient or lower quality models may only last a few years.
+To determine the best time to replace your furnace, it's important to have an HVAC inspection and energy analysis performed on your heating and cooling system.
+We offer this service as part of any appointment, and scheduling a certified technician to perform the analysis can provide you with valuable information on furnace options available to you.
+Because every home and individual is different, a Comfort Adviser can help you find customized solutions for your specific comfort needs.

 Carbon Monoxide or CO for short is a by product of incomplete burning of fuels, including wood, heating oil, propane, natural gas, kerosene, gasoline, diesel fuel, coal or charcoal.
 Equipment that are not maintained properly, inadequate fresh air supply for safe burning and venting of exhaust gases, and a deteriorating or blocked chimney or flue can create a carbon monoxide hazard in your home.
 Careless use of equipment can also create such a hazard.
 If you suspect carbon monoxide is present in the home, open windows immediately to allow fresh air inside.
 Turn off all heating appliances.If you feel weak or need emergency assistance call 911 immediately.Seek medical advice for physical symptoms and have a licensed gas contractor inspect your home and gas appliances.
 Carbon monoxide poisoning is a real threat in today's energy efficient houses.
 Most modern houses are so tightly sealed that carbon monoxide cannot escape as easily as it can in drafty old houses.
 Carbon monoxide detectors can help.
 You should check your CO detector annually to make sure proper operation.